openforis/sepal-doc/docs/source/_templates/index.rst

 .. note::

-    Applications that include a "G" in their descriptor require a connection to Google Earth Engine (GEE) to run.
+    Applications that include a :icon:`fas fab-google` in their descriptor require a connection to Google Earth Engine (GEE) to run.
 Please refer to `Connect GEE and SEPAL <../setup/gee.html#connection-between-gee-and-sepal>`__ for more information.

 .. note::